-The following lemma shows how certainty equivalents may be deduced from player 1's mixing probabilities in the games $G_{r,X,\varepsilon}$ under the assumption that players play an FOSD-Nash.
-We will refer to $X \in \Delta_\Q$ with the understanding that $X$ is a random variable as in Remark~\ref{rm_lottery_rv}, so that $G_{r,X,\varepsilon}$ is a well-defined game. \begin{lemma} Suppose $S$ permits bracketing and is a refinement of FOSD-Nash.
+The following lemma shows how certainty equivalents may be deduced from player~1's mixing probabilities in the games $G_{r,X,\varepsilon}$ under the assumption that players play an ordinal-Nash.
+We will refer to $X \in \Delta_\Q$ with the understanding that $X$ is a random variable as in Remark~\ref{rm_lottery_rv}, so that $G_{r,X,\varepsilon}$ is a well-defined game. \begin{lemma} Suppose $S$ permits bracketing and is a refinement of ordinal-Nash.
 Define $\Phi_\varepsilon \colon \Delta_\Q \to \R$ by

 Then the limit $\Phi[X] = \lim_{\varepsilon \to 0}\Phi_\varepsilon[X]$ exists and is a monotone additive statistic.

 \end{lemma}

 \begin{proof} We first show that the limit exists.
 Suppose, for the sake of contradiction that $\linf_{\varepsilon \to 0} \Phi_\varepsilon[X] < \lsup_{\varepsilon \to 0} \Phi_\varepsilon[X]$ for some $X \in \Delta_\Q$.
 There then exist $\delta > 0$ and $c > 0$ such that for any $\varepsilon < \delta$, there are $\varepsilon_1,\varepsilon_2<\varepsilon$ with $\Phi_{\varepsilon_1}[X] + c < \Phi_{\varepsilon_2}[X]$.
 Thus, there exist $(A,u)=G_{r_1,X,\varepsilon_1}$ and $(B,v)=G_{r_2,X,\varepsilon_2}$ with $r_1 + c <r_2$, $p\in S(A,u)$, $q\in S(B,v)$, such that $p_1(a_X,\pi)=0$ for all permutations $\pi$ and $q_1(b_X,\sigma)>0$ for some permutation $\sigma$.
 By Lemma~\ref{lm_lotteries_games_FOSD_undominated}, we have $u_1((a_{r_1},\pi),p_2)+v_1((b_X,\sigma),q_2) = r_1+\varepsilon_1X+X$ and $u_1((a_X,\pi),p_2)+v_1((b_{r_2},\sigma),q_2) = X+r_2+\varepsilon_2X$.
 For $\varepsilon$ small enough,